NVIDIA/NeMo-Framework-Launcher/README.md

 significantly reduces computational requirements compared to pixel-based DMs, making it an attractive solution for a wide range of applications.

 ### 2.4.
-Instruct Pix2Pix
+InstructPix2Pix

-[Instruct Pix2Pix](https://www.timothybrooks.com/instruct-pix2pix/) introduces a method for editing images based on human-written instructions.
+[InstructPix2Pix](https://www.timothybrooks.com/instruct-pix2pix/) introduces a method for editing images based on human-written instructions.
 Given an input image and a textual directive, the model follows these instructions to modify the image accordingly.